muratcangencturk/prompter/README.md

 Serve the app using a simple HTTP server such as `python3 -m http.server` so Firebase initializes correctly.
 Synchronization of saved prompts with Firebase requires a logged-in session.
 When not authenticated, prompts are only stored locally.
 Firestore caching is enabled using `initializeFirestore` with `persistentLocalCache({ tabManager: persistentMultipleTabManager() })`.
 Persistence errors are ignored so the app works even when offline caching cannot be activated.
+If `firebase.config.json` cannot be fetched, a red banner reading "Missing Firebase configuration" appears at the top of the page and the Social and Profile pages skip their initialization.

 ### Versioning